The Prototype Railroad

 The Milwaukee & Northern Railway Company (M&N) was granted a charter by the Legislature of Wisconsin on 24 February 1870.

-Construction of the Milwaukee and Northern commenced in the summer of 1870 at Schwartzburg Junction, Wisconsin, where the M&N connected with the Chicago, Milwaukee & St. Paul (CM&StP), or Milwaukee Road (MILW).
+Construction of the Milwaukee and Northern commenced in the summer of 1870 at Schwartzburg Junction, Wis., where the M&N connected with the Northern Division of the Milwaukee & St. Paul (M&StP) (a predecessor of the Chicago, Milwaukee & St. Paul (CM&StP), or Milwaukee Road (MILW)).

 By the end of 1870, the M&N had completed 13.7 miles of track to Cedarburg, Wis.